Anatoly Pozdnyakov

 and aide to Chief of the General Staff Anatoly Kvashnin.

+Career

+Pozdnyakov was born on 10 October 1949 in Kirovohrad Oblast, Ukrainian SSR.
+He graduated from the Kiev Suvorov Military School in 1967, entering the Kharkov Higher Tank Command School on 1 September 1967.
+After graduating from the school in 1971, Pozdnyakov served in tank units.
+He graduated from the Military Academy of the General Staff in 1993.
+Pozdnyakov fought in the Second Chechen War from 1999, and by the time of his death was deputy head of the 2nd sub-directorate of the Main Operations Directorate of the Russian General Staff.

 Death

 Pozdnyakov was killed on 17 September 2001 when a surface-to-air-missile downed his Mil Mi-8 helicopter in Chechnya (see 2001 Grozny Mi-8 crash).

 Official reports concluded that the attack on the helicopter was orchestrated by members of a Chechen terrorist group specialized in targeting high-ranking Russian military personnel.

 Journalist Anna Politkovskaya, however, claimed that Pozdnyakov was assassinated by members of the Russian military.